 According to the American Psychological Association there is a difference between “adaptive” perfectionism and “maladaptive” perfectionism.
 In other words you can be a perfectionists in a healthy way, or you can be a perfectionist in a very unhealthy way. <Link>

 Examples of adaptive perfection exist in professional athletes and surgeons.
 I’m not gonna lie, if a surgeon is working on me I expect perfection.
-I am not concerned about a professional athlete unless their training impacts their physical or mental health in a negative way.

 Unfortunately, perfectionism for me tends to be more maladaptive.